pyprojectx/pyprojectx/docs/docs/config/scripts.md

 The scripts run by default in the main tool context and hence can use all libraries installed in the main tool context.

-To run a script in a different tool context, you need to define an alias:
+To run a script in a different tool context, you either:

+* define an alias:

 ```toml
 [tool.pyprojectx.aliases]